cyrusg645/project_04/README.md

 # project_04

-For this project, I generated comments underneath reddit posts under the username @cgaylord25bot in the form of a madlibs related to random tidbits about myself.
+For this project, I generated comments underneath reddit posts under the username @cgaylord25bot in the form of a madlibs related to tidbits about myself.

 # Favorite Thread